alixedi/django_popcorn/README.rst

         :target: https://crate.io/packages/django_popcorn?version=latest

 Add-another pop-ups a la django-admin.

+The popup views are implemented using a mixin to the generic CreateView.
+Also, the popups now support permissions.
+As a result, a user will onle get the 'add-another' link next to a ForeignKey if he has the add permission for the target model.

 Installation
 ------------